-The Keystone XL pipeline is a 1,200 mile pipeline that will safely deliver crude oil from Canada and North Dakota to the United States—from Alberta to Nebraska.
+The Keystone XL pipeline is a 1,200 mile pipeline that will safely deliver crude oil from Canada and North Dakota to the United States.
 First proposed in 2008, the $8 billion pipeline would deliver over 800,000 barrels of oil a day.
 Its construction supports over 13,000 Canadian and American workers in the building trades.

 The Keystone XL pipeline is one of the most studied infrastructure projects in American history, with numerous revisions and updates to reflect environmental and community concerns.
 Several extensive regulatory studies conducted over the past decade as part of an unprecedented regulatory review concluded the pipeline would enhance the American economy while protecting the environment.